-The Power of PCR Technology in Veterinary Infectious Disease Diagnosis: Precise, Rapid, Reliable
+The Power of PCR Technology in Veterinary Infectious Disease Diagnosis: Precise, Fast, Reliable

-Beyond Tradition: An Interpretation of the Core Advantages of PCR Testing
+Beyond Tradition: Decoding the Core Advantages of PCR Testing

-PCR technology provides unparalleled diagnostic capabilities by specifically amplifying target pathogen DNA or RNA fragments in vitro, which are difficult to match by traditional methods:
+PCR technology provides diagnostic capabilities that are difficult to match with traditional methods by specifically amplifying target pathogen DNA or RNA fragments in vitro:

-1. Ultra-high sensitivity: Detect "invisible" or low-load pathogens
+1. Ultra-high sensitivity: detecting "invisible" or low-load pathogens

-3. Significantly improve diagnostic speed: Guide clinical decision-making in a timely manner
+3. Significantly improved diagnostic speed: timely guidance for clinical decision-making

 4. Wide range of applications to meet diverse diagnostic challenges